vivizuma/odin-web-scraper/knowledge-check.md

 * What is the difference between objects and arrays?
 * How do you access object properties?
+* How do primitives and object types differ when you assign them to other variables, or pass them into functions?
 * What is Array.prototype.map() useful for?
 * What is Array.prototype.filter() useful for?
 * What is Array.prototype.reduce() useful for?